Skyscanner/full-stack-recruitment-test/README.md

 * `npm start` - This will start the application for development
 * `npm run build` - Will create a production optimised build
 * `npm test` - Will run the front end tests
-* `npm test:windows` - Will run the front end tests on Windows.

 ## Submission Guidelines